-- 59. The land the subject of the Planning Proposal is owned by Council.
-The Planning Proposal request (PP 2016/0002) was submitted by Georges River Council in July 2016 and amended in July 2018. - 60.
+- 61. The land the subject of the Planning Proposal is owned by Council.
+The Planning Proposal request (PP 2016/0002) was submitted by Georges River Council in July 2016 and amended in July 2018. - 62.
 In 2004 Hurstville City Council commissioned the preparation of a Concept Masterplan for the Hurstville Central Business District, prepared by the NSW Government Architect's Office.
 The concept Masterplan was prepared to develop a strategic land use plan and framework for future statutory planning approvals for the Hurstville CBD.
-The Concept Masterplan was prepared with the vision of amending the Hurstville Local Environmental Plan 1994 and preparing a Hurstville City Centre Development Control Plan. - 61.
-In August 2008, Hurstville Council resolved to commence work on the preparation of the Draft Hurstville Local Environmental Plan (City Centre) 2014 (Draft City Centre LEP) and instigate amendments to the Hurstville Development Control Plan No. 2 Hurstville City Centre (City Centre DCP). - 62.
+The Concept Masterplan was prepared with the vision of amending the Hurstville Local Environmental Plan 1994 and preparing a Hurstville City Centre Development Control Plan. - 63.
+In August 2008, Hurstville Council resolved to commence work on the preparation of the Draft Hurstville Local Environmental Plan (City Centre) 2014 (Draft City Centre LEP) and instigate amendments to the Hurstville Development Control Plan No. 2 Hurstville City Centre (City Centre DCP). - 64.
 On 17 September 2014, Council resolved at its meeting to adopt the Draft City Centre LEP and amendments to the City Centre DCP.
-Following the meeting the LEP amendment was forwarded to the Department of Planning and Environment and was gazetted as an amendment to the Hurstville Local Environmental Plan 2012 on 10 July 2015, but excluding the subject site. - 63.
+Following the meeting the LEP amendment was forwarded to the Department of Planning and Environment and was gazetted as an amendment to the Hurstville Local Environmental Plan 2012 on 10 July 2015, but excluding the subject site. - 65.
 The site was originally included in the Draft City Centre LEP, which proposed the following controls: - a.
 Zone B4 Mixed Use; - b.
 Building height part 15m, 30m and 55m; and - c.
-FSR part 3:1, 4:1 and 6:1. - 64.
-The Civic Centre Precinct was excluded from the proposed amendments to the Hurstville LEP and is identified as a deferred matter under the adopted Hurstville LEP 2012. - 65.
-The land was removed from the LEP amendments in order to allow for the preparation of a site specific Masterplan and a separate set of planning controls to facilitate the redevelopment of the site and rationalise the civic facilities currently operating on site, while expanding and improving the civic focus through the creation of useable community facilities and public open spaces. - 66.
-The Planning Proposal has been prepared with the purpose of amending the HLEP 2012 to the extent to which it identifies the subject site as a 'Deferred Matter' and seeks amendment to the HLEP 2012 to establish an appropriate land use zoning, height and floor space ratio controls as well as the necessary land classification to achieve the intended outcomes. - 67.
-The Planning Proposal is supported with a site specific draft DCP (refer to Attachment 2) and a Masterplan (refer to Attachment 3).
+FSR part 3:1, 4:1 and 6:1. - 66.
+The Civic Centre Precinct was excluded from the proposed amendments to the Hurstville LEP and is identified as a deferred matter under the adopted Hurstville LEP 2012. - 67.
+The land was removed from the LEP amendments in order to allow for the preparation of a site specific Masterplan and a separate set of planning controls to facilitate the redevelopment of the site and rationalise the civic facilities currently operating on site, while expanding and improving the civic focus through the creation of useable community facilities and public open spaces.